vdbrink/vdbrink.github.io/ideas/automation_ideas.md

 * Depends on which area's the ventilation system is connected to.
 In my case my bathroom humidity/temperature, kitchen humidity/temperature, kitchen/bathroom temperature/humidity difference, duration of toilet visit (lux value above threshold x for time Y) (MV control via an additional remote linked to an ESP) [Orcon mechanic ventilation](../esphome/orcon_mechanic_ventilation)
 <br>
 <img src="images/ventilation_socket.jpg" alt="ventilation" height="350px" />

 ---

-## Aquarium
-* Automatic turn the lights off (smart plug)
-* Turn the lights on when they got feeded (contact sensor at the lid of the aquarium).
-* Automatic feeder
-* Water quality check PH-level
-* Temperature warning if water is too hot/cold (ESP with waterproof temperature sensor)

----